jangxx/ts-notify-server/README.md

 <strong>Usage: node ts-notify-server.js</strong>

 The default port this server runs on is 60000.
-You can change this and the address the server runs on in a ts-notify-server.json.
+You can change this and other things in the ts-notify-server.json.

 Example config 'ts-notify-server.json':
 <pre>
 {
+	"name": "ServerQuery login name",
+	"password": "ServerQuery login password",
 	"port": 12345,
 	"host": "example.com"
 }
 </pre>

+<strong>IMPORTANT:</strong> 'name' and 'password' are not optional; If you omit them or if they're wrong the server won't work.